xiaoyang-sde/knowledge-base/docs/algorithm-design/03-greedy.md

 ## The Union-Find Data Structure

-- `MakeUnionFind(S)`: Return a Union-Find data structure on set $S$ where all elements are in seperate sets.
+- `MakeUnionFind(S)`: Return a Union-Find data structure on set $S$ where all elements are in separate sets.
 - `Find(u)`: Return the name of the st containing $u$.
 The time complexity is $O(logn)$.
 - `Union(A, B)`: Merge the sets $A$ and $B$ into a single set.
 The time complexity is $O(logn)$.